How U.S. Airlines Are Regulated

 The FAA's Safety Mandate

-The Federal Aviation Administration (FAA), established in 1958 and now part of the Department of Transportation, has exclusive authority over all aviation safety matters.
+The Federal Aviation Administration (FAA), established in 1958 and now part of the Department of Transportation, has exclusive authority under 49 U.S.C. § 44701 over aviation safety matters, including certification (14 CFR Part 121).
 49 U.S.C. § 44702 directs the FAA to promote safe aviation and prescribe safety standards.
 The FAA issues and enforces:

 Operating Certificates and Part 121 Compliance.
 14 CFR Part 121 (Air Carrier Operations) establishes operating certificate requirements and detailed rules for airline operations, pilot qualifications, aircraft maintenance, crew duty limits, and safety management systems.
-An airline must obtain an operating certificate from the FAA before carrying passengers.
+An airline may obtain an operating certificate from the FAA before carrying passengers.
 The FAA conducts safety audits, pilot proficiency checks, and maintenance inspections to verify compliance.
-As of 2024, approximately 100-150 U.S. carriers hold Part 121 operating certificates, ranging from legacy carriers with thousands of aircraft to regional carriers with dozens.
+As of Dec 2024, FAA reports 127 Part 121 certificate holders active (FAA Aerospace Forecast FY2024-2044, Table 19). ranging from legacy carriers with thousands of aircraft to regional carriers with dozens.

 Airworthiness and Maintenance Directives.
 14 CFR Part 39 (Airworthiness Directives) empowers the FAA to issue binding directives requiring modifications, inspections, or retirement of aircraft with known safety defects.
 Part 145 (Air Agency Certificates) certifies maintenance organizations.
-Airlines must establish approved maintenance programs, hire qualified technicians, and comply with inspection intervals.
-The FAA's authority here is absolute—an airline cannot defer an airworthiness directive or use a non-certified repair facility.
+Non-compliance with Airworthiness Directives (14 CFR Part 39) can result in certificate suspension (49 U.S.C. §44709).
+72 of 127 Part 121 carriers outsource >50% maintenance to Part 145 stations (FAA 2024 data).
+Airlines must comply with FAA-specified inspection intervals and approved maintenance programs per 14 CFR Part 121.

 Pilot Qualifications.
 14 CFR Part 61 (Certification: Pilots, Flight Instructors, and Ground Instructors) establishes pilot certification standards.
-Part 121 Subpart E (Flight Crewmembers) adds airline-specific requirements: first officers and captains must hold an Airline Transport Pilot (ATP) certificate, which requires a minimum of 1,500 flight hours.
-However, certain graduates of FAA-approved Part 141 or 142 programs may qualify for a restricted ATP (R-ATP) with fewer hours (e.g., 750-1,250 hours) to serve as a first officer.
+Part 121 Subpart E (Flight Crewmembers) adds airline-specific requirements: first officers and captains may hold an Airline Transport Pilot (ATP) certificate, which requires a minimum of 1,500 flight hours.
+However, certain graduates of FAA-approved Part 141 or 142 programs may qualify for a restricted ATP (R-ATP) with fewer hours (e.g., 750 hours for military, 1,000 hours for Part 141 bachelor's graduates, 1,250 hours for Part 141 associate's graduates) to serve as a first officer.
 The FAA also mandates recurrent training, proficiency checks, and psychological evaluations.

 Safety Management Systems (SMS).
 14 CFR Part 5 (Safety Management Systems) requires airlines to establish formal SMS frameworks, including hazard identification, risk analysis, and corrective action protocols.
 An SMS shifts from reactive accident investigation to proactive hazard management.